veysiyildiz/beer-collection/README.md

 # Beer Collection App Documentation

 ## Demo
 You can view a live demo of the Beer Collection App at [Demo Link](https://beer-collection-sigma.vercel.app/) But unfortunately the adding functionalities like add beer, add comment, and rate a beer is not working on vercel.
 It's because of all the files are read-only and the project uses the dB.json file as database.
 You can check that functionalities on your local development or production environment.

 ## Introduction
 This is the Beer Collection App.
 It's built with NextJS ❤️, server-side rendering first .
 You can add beers to your collection.
 You can also give beers a rating and leave comments.

 ## Data Source
 The beer details are kept in a file called `db.json` in the project's main folder.
 Instead of using an existing API, I chose to use this file to show how I handle backend tasks and use Next.js features like API Routes.
 I also added the ability to leave comments and ratings for the beers, to demonstrate how I work with data and create a database-like setup.
-I filled the db.json file by taking some information from the `https://api.punkapi.com/v2/beers` website and modifying it.
-I added delays to make it look like the app is loading, and I used both Suspense and `loading.tsx` to demonstrate different loading methods, even though it's not the best practice.
+I filled the `db.json` file by taking some information from the `https://api.punkapi.com/v2/beers` website and modifying it.
+I added delays to make it look like the app is loading, and I used both `Suspense` and `loading.tsx` to demonstrate different loading methods, even though it's not the best practice.
 Similarly, I included both API routes and actions to show different approaches, but in a real project, it might be better to stick with just one method for consistency.

+It's important to note that `disabling JavaScript` will prevent the application from transitioning out of the loading state, as `Suspense` relies on JavaScript to detect when the condition is met and render the actual content.
+To observe how the application behaves with JavaScript disabled, you can comment out the Suspense component in the homepage and delete the loading.tsx file in the beer folder.

 ## Loading and Filtering States
 I have used `react-loading-skeleton` to show a loading state as a placeholder until the data is ready, and added 500ms delay to APIs to see the loading state.
 I also added filter states and search term to searchParams and validation via `zod` as a better practice for user experience.
 A user can share a search/filter result page url or bookmark it to see the same results in somewhere else.